 Aruba: Country and Foreign Investment

-Aruba is an associated territory of the EU.
+Aruba is an associate territory of the EU.
 The Aruban economy is very open and is highly dependent on tourism and offshore financial services.
-Most goods are imported since there are few natural resources.
+Most goods are imported as there are few natural resources.
 An important refinery was shut for a while but is now open again, mostly for trans-shipment.
-GDP per head is estimated at Afl46,645 for 2011, making it one of the highest levels in the region; economic fundamentals are good and unemployment is low enough to create labour shortages.
+GDP per capita (PPP) was estimated at Afl37,500 in 2017.
+This is one of the highest levels in the region; economic fundamentals are good and unemployment is low enough to create labour shortages.

 Local taxes are quite high for residents, but there is a well-developed offshore sector which originated in World War Two as a haven for Dutch companies fleeing the German occupation of the Netherlands.
-Many financial links are to the Netherlands in one direction and to South America in the other.
-The financial and professional infrastructure is well-developed, with a Dutch (civil law) cast.
+There are many financial links with the Netherlands and South America.
+The well developed financial and professional infrastructure is based on Dutch law, a civil law system based on the Napoleonic Code.
 Banking, licensing, insurance and holding companies are the main offshore sectors.
-The tax burden on most offshore activities is light but not minimal.
-There is a Free Zone which has successfully attracted manufacturing companies with markets in the EU and the Americas.
+The level of taxation on most offshore activities is light.
+There is a free zone which has successfully attracted manufacturing companies with markets in the EU and the Americas.

-Aruba has a tax treaty only the Netherlands, which gives access to the many Dutch tax treaties and good withholding tax regime.
+Aruba’s only full tax treaty is with the other members of the Kingdom of the Netherlands; this however gives access to the many Dutch tax treaties and a good withholding tax regime.
 There is no banking secrecy legislation as such, but beneficial ownership of offshore companies does not have to be disclosed.
-The jurisdiction is party to 23 Tax Information Exchange Agreements (at time of writing).
+The jurisdiction is party to 23 tax information exchange agreements (at time of writing).

 Air communications are excellent with over 200 flights a week and daily flights to major cities in Europe, North and Latin America.
 Telecommunications and computer networking facilities are the most advanced and well developed in the region.